swisskill/mp_program3-Swisskill/README.md

 - Android version 11
 ## Anything that doesn't work:
 - You can't switch to landscape mode.
 I made it that way on purpose
+- The font size might not let everything be displayed.
+I switched it from 60 to 40, but I made that change over the desktop so hopefully I didn't introduce some error.
+If there is a problem, the previous commit works.
+Although, I'm only worried cause I have needless anxiety, not based in realism.